Solar-Investments/support/readme.md

 ### Hide From Robots On Origin

-This middleware adds the `X-Robots-Tag` header to the response with the value `none` (sme as `noindex, nofollow`) to prevent search engines from indexing the page.
+This middleware adds the `X-Robots-Tag` header to the response with the value `none` (same as `noindex, nofollow`) to prevent search engines from indexing the page.
 This is only done when the site is accessed directly on the origin server, e.g. `http://origin.example.com` instead of `http://www.example.com`.

 ### Lower Path Casing